Mjz86/C_colon/mcc.md

-note that, as far as i know, the call and ret instructions already store much unnecessary registers in the stack, so i dont think the dynamic overhead is much different from a normal dynamic call,
+note that, as far as i know, the call and ret instructions already store much unnecessary registers in the stack, so i do not think the dynamic overhead is much different from a normal dynamic call,

 also, i believe that allowing the return, arguments and more be able to expand, be even simd registers is far more beneficial than a restricted set of registers as function arguments and a single return registers, let alone the catch register